 American Government, World History, and US History are offered at the College Preparatory and Honors levels.
 AP Government and Politics is available as early as the freshman year to qualified candidates.
 Many students elect to take AP World History in the sophomore year, and AP US History in the junior year.
-AP European History is available as a senior elective.
+AP European History and AP Microeconomics and Macroeconomics are offered as senior electives.

 III.
 Mathematics: 4 credits required.

 - Algebra I (may be completed in Middle School)

 - Geometry (may be completed in Middle School)